You love your husband.

 Are You Losing Connection?

-Sometimes you lose patience and remind him about giving you a hug or about leaving his dirty shoes at the door.
+Sometimes you lose patience and remind him about hugging you or about leaving his dirty shoes at the door.
 To no effect.
 Until you explode: “I’ve told you a hundred times!”

 What’s important to you is not necessarily important to him.
 And it’s difficult to give something you don’t want for yourself.
 Haven’t you noticed?